01 Oct How to Tell if You’re Addicted to your Smartphone

 “You could also switch off your phone and keep it out of sight when having a face-to-face conversation or in a meeting.
 This has been shown to strengthen social connection and trust.”

-As people become more connected to their smartphones, they’ve also become more disconnected from their partner.
+As people become more connected to their smartphones, they’ve also become more disconnected from their partners.

-“It means their attention is elsewhere, conversations between couples reduces impacting their relationship and ability to function as a couple and, as a result, their family interaction isn’t as it used to be.
-This often is the cause for separation as a partner looks elsewhere for this social fulfilment,” Marie says.
+“It means their attention is elsewhere, conversations between couples reduce impacting their relationship and ability to function as a couple and, as a result, their family interaction isn’t as it used to be.
+This often is the cause for separation as a partner looks elsewhere for this social fulfillment,” Marie says.

 Doctors believe our desire to be connected at all times means that we should be trying to control how often we interact with technology (Getty)